 Considering buying a home?
 Wondering how to get started in the home buying process?
 Or when to start the process?
-You stomach gets all tight just thinking about purchasing what could be your biggest financial investment to date.
+Your stomach gets all tight just thinking about purchasing what could be your biggest financial investment to date.
 Understanding the process and having a plan may remove some of those butterflies.
 The biggest key to a successful stress reduced transaction is to start early and reduce the chances of last-minute surprises, especially when you’re buying your first home.

 Up to 1 Year Out from Purchase